 Tablet Weaving Loom

-Visit The String Page to see how to easily make cards for tablet weaving.
-Once you get them made you can either set up a loom with the backstrap method (as seen in the video below) , warp your existing rigid heddle, frame, table or floor loom or you can make this loom by The Loomy Bin.
+Once you get them made you can either set up a loom with the backstrap method (as seen in the video below) , warp your existing rigid heddle frame, table or floor loom, or you can make this loom by The Loomy Bin.
 It's my favorite!
 I get the "tama" (weights) for it at my local farm and tractor supply.
-They are ceramic insulators for electric fences.
+They are corner ceramic insulators for electric fences.
 Perfect for the job.
 You can find them on Amazon too.
+If it turns out you really like tablet weaving, you may want to invest in a good set of cards.
+Lacis cards are my favorite.

-I find a wooden TV tray table just the right thing to clamp it to.
+I find a wooden TV tray table just the right thing to clamp the loom to.
 When I use it, I like to tilt the table towards me so that the front beam is in my lap.
 That makes it very comfortable and I can weave for quite a while.

 [Click the images to enlarge]

-Here's a close up of how the web is anchored to the cloth end.
+Here's a close up of how the web is anchored to the cloth end (additional explanation below).

 This is how it looks from the side.